List of Nightshades Foods and Why You Might Want To Avoid Them

 Beware!
 Nightshades Can Be Found in Many Spices

 As you can see from the list above, nightshades can be tricky to avoid as tomatoes, paprika, and chili powder can be found in many popular spices and sauces!
-And many of us love potatoes.
+And of course many of us love potatoes.

 It definitely makes eating at a restaurant or a friend’s house really challenging!

 For More Info On The Paleo Autoimmune Protocol